Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 Most families come for the coast and never leave it.
 That’s a mistake.

 On a day when Limassol bakes at 37°C, Troodos Square at 1,750 metres sits at a blissful 22°C to 25°C with pine scented air.
-The drive takes 45 minutes, and the winding mountain road is part of the experience.
+The drive takes 45 minutes from Limassol, and the winding mountain road is part of the experience.
+Take it slowly.
+Stop at the viewpoints.
+Let the kids feel the temperature change through the open windows.

 The verdict: Pack a light jacket for the kids.
 The temperature drop catches everyone out, and that’s exactly the point.